michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

 - itch website expects a .zip with an index.html inside, this handles that

+#### vite-plugin-static-copy

+- littlejs's box2d plugin is included via script url in the index.html. this copies the assets from node_modules for dev server and production build

 ### vitest

 - vitest is a test runner that seamlessly integrates with vite